hycheng5/TMDB-Back-End/README.md

-This is how to start up the LAMP environment first if you do not have docker-compose installed please install docker-compose
+This is how to start up the developer environment first if you do not have docker-compose installed please install docker-compose